 Dick is a practicing/consulting architect who has served as senior designer and principal in charge of design for a broad range of clients, building types and urban planning challenges.
 Dick is president of Prospect Park 2020, Inc., a 501-(c3) community development corporation, and a board member of the Prospect Park Association and the University District Alliance established by the Legislature to address planning and development issues unique to the University community.
 He has served on the advisory board of the Metropolitan Design Center in the College of Design at the University of Minnesota and currently co-chairs the facilities committee at the Textile Center.

 Del is a University of Minnesota Extension Master Gardener in Hennepin County and a past chair of their Community Programs Committee.
 He is a long-time resident of Prospect Park, and avid gardener and community organizer.
-He is currently Coordinator for the Prospect Park Community Gardens, Chair of the Prospect Park Association Environment Committee.
-Del is also a member of the Minneapolis Park and Recreation Board East of River Park Master Plan Community Advisory Committee, on the board of the Minnesota State Horticultural Society and on the Advisory Committee for the Green Garden Bakery.
+He is currently Coordinator for the Prospect Park Community Gardens, Chair of the Prospect Park Association Environment Committee, and on the board of the Minnesota State Horticultural Society.
+Del has also served as a member of the Minneapolis Park and Recreation Board East of River Park Master Plan Community Advisory Committee and on the Advisory Committee for the Green Garden Bakery.

 Sarah is Managing Director of the University of Minnesota Foundation Real Estate Advisors.
 She was invited to develop this subsidiary to focus on strategic oversight of Foundation owned real estate assets, solicitation and analysis of real estate gifts, and real estate advocacy, investments and partnerships to support the mission of the University.
 Her leadership of UMFREA follows more than three decades of commercial real estate services that typically involved mission based public/private partnerships and public realm leadership including launching and running the Minneapolis Downtown Improvement District.
 Additionally, she has served on numerous cultural, community and professional boards, and committees.